waynegraham/twitter-bot/README.md

 # Setup

+This is the tl;dr section, there is a longer explanation about how to set this up in the next section.

 1. Install [Node.js](http://nodejs.org)
 1. Create an account for the bot on [Twitter](http://www.twitter.com)
 1. Register an application with the [Twitter API](https://dev.twitter.com)
+1. Be sure to set the permissions to read/write
-1. Create an access token
+1. Create an access token (if you created the token before you set the application to be read/write, you will need to regenerate the token)
 1. Install the [twit node module](https://github.com/ttezel/twit)
 1. Configure your bot with the `consumer key`, `consumer secret`, `access token`, and `access token secret`